 The common symptoms of menopause are:

-It is one of the most common symptoms of the menopause indicating the sudden feeling of heat and red-colored irregular patches on the upper part of the body.
-At the same time, an excessive sweating during the hot flashes and cold shivering after the flashes can also be experienced.
+It is one of the most common symptoms of the menopause indicating the sudden feeling of heat and red-coloured irregular patches on the upper part of the body.
+At the same time, excessive sweating during the hot flashes and cold shivering after the flashes can also be experienced.

 Vaginal Dryness and itching making sex uncomfortable.